autowarefoundation/LSA-reference-design-docs/docs/system-configuration/index.md

 (To be completed)

+The section describes the system configuration of the LSA vehicles.
+It shows the options to design your own LSA vehicles.
+The configuration consists of ECU selection, development approach, middleware candidates, etc.

 # Key Considerations

 ## Hardware Selection
+- **ARM ECUs**: Superior power efficiency, integrated GPU/DLA acceleration, compact form factor

 - **x86 ECUs**: Better for high-compute perception tasks, easier software compatibility
-- **ARM ECUs**: Superior power efficiency, integrated GPU/DLA acceleration, compact form factor

-## Development Approach
-- **Native Installation**: Direct installation on hardware for maximum performance
-- **Containerized Development**: Reproducible environments with easier team collaboration (recommended for ARM)

-## Middleware Choice
-- **Default DDS**: Mature, widely supported, industry standard
-- **rmw_zenoh**: Modern alternative with better performance for LSA applications

-## Technical Specifications for X86-based ECUs

 ### Recommended Hardware Configurations

+For X86-based ECUs, there are configurations for different use scearios.

 #### High-Performance Configuration
 - **CPU**: Intel Core i9-13900K or AMD Ryzen 9 7950X (16+ cores)